kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

   "collection": null,
   "index": null,
   "metadata": null,
-  "result": <0|1>
+  "result": [0|1]
 }
 ```

-Sets a field and its value in a hash stored at the provided key, only if the field does not already exist.
+Sets a field and its value in a hash, only if the field does not already exist

 Full documentation [here](https://redis.io/commands/hsetnx)